-The people sang this ancient song written for the Kings because they knew Isa had raised Lazarus, and so they were excited at his arrival into Jerusalem.
+The people sang this ancient song written for the Kings because they knew Isa had raised Lazarus, and so they were excited at his arrival in Jerusalem.
 The word they shouted, ‘Hosanna’ meant ‘save’ – exactly as Psalm 118:25 had written long before.
 What was he going to ‘save’ them from?
 The prophet Zechariah tells us.

 The Entry Prophesied by Zechariah

 Though Isa al Masih re-enacted what the former kings had done hundreds of years earlier, he did it differently.
 The prophet Zechariah PBUH, who had prophesied the coming Masih’s name, had also prophesied that the Masih would enter Jerusalem mounted on a donkey.
 The timeline shows the Prophet Zechariah in history, along with other prophets who predicted the events of Palm Sunday.

 Part of that prophesy was quoted in the Gospel of John above (in blue text).
 Zechariah’s complete prophecy is here:

 See, your king comes to you,